trailblazer/trailblazer/README.md

 1. **Routing** Traiblazer uses Rails routing to map URLs to controllers (we will add simplifications to routing soon).

-2. **Controllers** A controller usually contains authentication logic, only (e.g. using devise) and then delegates to an _Enpoint_ or, more often, an _Operation_.  (we will add simplifications to authentication soon)
+2. **Controllers** A controller usually contains authentication logic, only (e.g. using devise) and then delegates to an _Endpoint_ or, more often, an _Operation_.  (we will add simplifications to authentication soon)

 3. **Endpoint** Endpoints are the only classes with knowledge about HTTP.
 They delegate to an _Operation_.